Don't mind the mess!

 The inverse sphere is a special-purpose solid that is rarely used, but occasionally it is very useful.
 It is an inside-out sphere: the solid part of the sphere is on the outside.
 Any object that is on the outside of the sphere is considered to be colliding with it; any object on the inside is not colliding.

 Think of the inverse sphere as a solid mass that fills the whole universe in all directions, except for a bubble of space in the middle.
-It's useful for constraining an object within a particular space, since nothing can get out of an inverse sphere.
+It's useful for constraining an object within a particular space (like a hamster ball), since nothing can get out of an inverse sphere.

 inv = CollisionInvSphere(cx, cy, cz, radius)